 Windows fog up because there is a temperature difference between the inside and outside of the car.
 The cooler and dryer side cools the windowpane down.
 When the warmer humid side touches the chilled window it makes fog!

-Essentially condensation builds up when the liquid contained in the warmer air cools to the cold dry air temperature (or the warmer airdrops to the dew point; air creates dew!).
+Essentially condensation builds up when the liquid contained in the hot air cools to the cool dry air temperature (or the warmer airdrops to the dew point; air creates dew!).

 Windshield Preparation Kills Window Condensation

 On a whim, you can try using an ammonia-based glass cleaner.
 It removes small specks on the window that love to collect water vapor.
 Less vapor means less fog outside.
 These types of cleaners are readily available at most pharmacies, auto stores, supermarkets, and some gas stations.

 Use a product like Anti-Fog on the inside of your car windows.
 It is basically a wax-type product that is very slippery so water droplets cannot stick to it.
 Anti-Fog goes on clear and is undetectable when driving.
 It usually lasts days or weeks but it provides amazing results when used properly.

 When in use with RainX the two will keep your windows extremely clear.
 With RainX there are times you don’t need your windshield wipers in the rain!